 What is Game of Thrones?

-A Song of Ice and Fire is the epic fantasy series that Game of Thrones was adapted from, set primarily on the fictional continents of Westeros and Essos, where seasons can last for years and end without warning.
-The main story follows a shifting power struggle among the great houses of Westeros, Daenerys Targaryen’s rise across the sea, and the growing threat of the Others beyond the Wall.
+The story is set mainly in Westeros and Essos, where seasons can last for years and political power is as dangerous as magic.
+The main novels follow the great houses of Westeros, Daenerys Targaryen’s rise across the sea, and the growing threat beyond the Wall.

 Game of Thrones Books FAQ